fortinet/autoscale-core/docs/autoscale_handlers.md

 #### Purpose: authorizing FortiGates in the connected FAZ

-This function is called whenever a new FortiGate is connected to the FortiAnalyzer so the FortiAnalyzer can authorize it to send logs from the FortiGate device.
+The device calls this function when a new FortiGate connects to the FortiAnalyzer, so that the FortiAnalyzer can authorize the connection and receive logs sent from the FortiGate.

 ### Endpoint: /faz-auth-scheduler

-#### Purpose: sending authorizing requests to faz-auth-handler on a scheduled time
+#### Purpose: sending authorization requests to faz-auth-handler at a scheduled time

-This function schedules to periodically send faz authorization requests to the FortiAnalyzer to ensure the authorizations are handled and up to date.
+This function schedules periodically sending faz authorization requests to the FortiAnalyzer to ensure the authorizations are handled and updated.